-Hawk Parent has outstanding an aggregate of 7,861,271 Post-Merger Repay Units as of February 22, 2023.
+Hawk Parent has outstanding an aggregate of 5,844,095 Post-Merger Repay Units as of February 22, 2024.
 Pursuant to the Exchange Agreement, Repay Unitholders have the right to elect to exchange such Post-Merger Repay Units into shares of our Class A common stock on a one-for-one basis, subject to the terms of the Exchange Agreement.
 However, Hawk Parent may elect to settle such exchange in cash in lieu of delivering shares of our Class A common stock pursuant to the terms of the Exchange Agreement.

 In addition, we have reserved a total of 13,826,728 shares of Class A common stock for issuance under our Repay Holdings Corporation Omnibus Incentive Plan (as amended, the "Incentive Plan.").
-Of these shares, 7,305,413 shares of Class A common stock remain available for future issuance under the Incentive Plan as of February 22, 2023.
 To the extent such shares have vested or vest in the future (and settle into shares, in the case of restricted stock units), they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.